mpds-io/aiida-mpds-monitor/README.md

 aiida-mpds-submit 12345
 ```

-## Telegram notifications
+## Telegram reports in a shared chat

+The bot sends reports containing **only RUNNING calculations that exceed
+`running_alert_hours`** to one shared Telegram group.
+Each entry identifies the
+calculation owner by their configured Telegram name.

+Reports are checked after the first successful scan at daemon startup and once
+a day at the configured time.
+If no calculations are over the limit, the bot
+sends nothing.
+Commands and buttons, including `/running`, no longer request
+reports.

 1. Open [@BotFather](https://t.me/BotFather) in Telegram, send `/newbot`, and
    follow the prompts.
 Save the token it returns.
 See Telegram's
    [bot setup guide](https://core.telegram.org/bots/tutorial).
-2. Open your new bot's chat and send `/start`.
-For a group, add the bot and
+2. Add the bot to your shared group and allow it to send messages.
+Send a command
-   send a command addressed to it, such as `/start@YourBotUsername`.
+   addressed to it, such as `/start@YourBotUsername`, to make the group visible
+   in the next step.
+This command is only for discovering the group ID.
 3. Call the HTTPS Bot API method `getUpdates` using your token and read
    `result[].message.chat.id` from the reply.
 Group IDs may be negative.
    See [getUpdates](https://core.telegram.org/bots/api#getupdates).